vestfoldfylke/vestfold-extensions-logging/README.md

 # VFK.Extensions.Logging

-Contains builder extensions for configuring logging in a VFK application.
+Contains builder extensions for configuring logging in a dotnet core application.

 ## Usage in an Azure Function / Azure Web App

 Add the following to your `local.settings.json` file:

+> Optional properties:
+> - `AppName`: If not set, the assembly name will be used
+> - `Version`: If not set, the assembly version will be used

 ```json
 {